FORTIFICATION: a science fantasy adventure from The Other Worlds

 ‘What’s going on up there?’
 Skelos turned his back on the cyborg.
 He gazed up at the third- floor balcony.
 He saw no merit in reasoning with a damaged machine.
 ‘How many more of these models are you going to destroy?’

 Several black coats looked over the balcony but did not appear in any hurry to proffer an explanation or a solution.

 The cyborg fired a shot.
-It went over his head.
+It went over Skelo’s head.
 He whirled to see the cyborg’s arm raised.
 He jumped out of the way as it fired another four shots straight at him.

 Skelos had insisted that the prototype’s speed match that of a Citizen’s, which meant it was exceedingly fast.
 He headed for the hologram podium.
 He gallantly leapt on top of it in the mistaken belief that the additional height would give him an advantage.
 The cyborg charged at him.
-It fired two more shots that blew holes in a paramount viewing screen, igniting it in a plume of flames.
-The fire alarm sounded with a deafening clang.
-Skelos bounded from the podium as the cyborg’s clunky metal foot smashed into the side of it.
+It fired two more shots, blowing holes in a paramount viewing screen and igniting it in a plume of flames.
+The fire alarm sounded with a deafening screech.
+Skelos bounded from the podium as the cyborg’s clunky foot smashed into the side of it.
 The hologram brain and confidential database shuddered and turned an opaque blur.

 Imbrecas scurried from under the podium and sprinted through a set of glass doors and up the nearest stairwell.
 Skelos attempted to do the same.

 ‘Automatic emergency lockdown initiated,’ a male voice controller announced into The Hub.
 ‘Exits secured.’